-Do NOT attempt to attend rotation when you have a fever.
-This signifies a contagious illness and the preceptor will want you to stay home (until afebrile or properly medically cleared) and not bring illness into the office or facility.
+Students should NOT attempt to attend rotation when they have a fever.
+This signifies a contagious illness, and the preceptor will want them to stay home (until afebrile or properly medically cleared) and not bring illness into the office or facility.
 Failure to abide by this could potentially lead to removal from a rotation.